 During that season Scripture was essential to teach my heart truth.
 (It still is!)
 God also used a friend to remind me of my value.
 He answered prayers that never even made it past my lips when he sent me a priceless girlfriend named Peg.
 She was a young mom who had also just left the workforce.
 We laughed together, cried together, prayed together, watched each other’s children, and encouraged one another.
 She was a true blessing in that desperate season of life.

 Do you have friends like Peg?
 Are you that friend to anyone else?

 Christian community makes such a difference.
 It’s important that we don’t push people away and isolate.
 It’s important that we don’t push God away.
-When we open our hearts and our homes to others and embrace the truth of who God says we are, we become vessels of encouragement and esteem to one another.
+When we open our hearts and homes to others, and embrace the truth of who God says we are, we become vessels of encouragement.

 “Two are better than one, because they have a good return for their work: if one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up!”
 (Ecclesiastes 4:9-10)

 Dear Lord, Thanks for the beauty of friendship and for reminding me that I am never beyond Your sight or Your reach.
 Help me to face blurry and emotionally charged days with a courage that is firmly routed in your strength.

 In Jesus’ Name,

 Read what the Lord said through the prophet Isaiah in Isaiah 49:15-16, “Can a woman forget her nursing child and have no compassion on the son of her womb?
 Even these may forget, but I will not forget you.
 Behold, I have inscribed you on the palms of My hands.”